microsoft/FishStore/tutorial.md

 std::tie(serial_num, offset) = store.ContinueSession(session_id);
 ```

-By continuing a session, user can retrieve the serial number and ingestion offset by the checkpointing time.
-With the help of this, user can continue a running session from a consistent point without causing any duplications.
+By continuing a session, user can retrieve the serial number and ingestion offset at checkpointing time.
+With the help of this information, user can continue a running session from a consistent point without causing any duplications or data loss.